pedro092692/tracker_books/readme.md

-## This is crypto Books tracker app made with js over express.ejs axios, pg and ejs
+## This is the Books tracker app made with js over express.ejs axios, pg and ejs

 ## To run this app download it and run the command npm i to install all denpendencies (Is required have node on you computer).